 When to see a doctor

-Seek medical care if you are in a high-risk group and develop the signs and symptoms of valley fever, especially if you:
+Seek medical care if you are over 60, have a weakened immune system, are pregnant, or are black or Filipino, and you develop the signs and symptoms of valley fever, especially if you:

 - Live in or have recently traveled to an area where this disease is common